-Before you use the paint roller use a paint brush to painting around the baseboards, ceiling, wall corners, and windows to cover the areas that cannot be easily painted with a paint roller.
+Before you use the paint roller use a paintbrush to paint around the baseboards, ceiling, wall corners, and windows to cover the areas that cannot be easily painted with a paint roller.

-When painting near the ceiling use an angled brush as they are more narrow and will help prevent getting paint on the ceiling.
+When painting near the ceiling use an angled brush as they will help prevent getting paint on the ceiling.

 Paint Overlapping "W"s

-When painting with a paint roller, roll the paint in overlapping "w" so there is no clear roller marks.
+When painting with a paint roller, roll the paint in overlapping "w" so there are no clear roller marks.